Fontanile, the land of spring waters and the “cupolone”.

-Fontanile is a very lively land: in November 2018 it won the third place in the "Dopo l'Unesco, agisco!" contest, an initiative promoted by Regione Piemonte to enhance the wine-growing landscapes of Langhe-Roero and Monferrato included in the World Heritage List from 22 June 2014, with the project "I muri raccontano", thanks to which the story of the small center of southern Asti region was told through camouflage works on walls and facades of houses.
+Fontanile is a very lively land: in November 2018 it won the third place in the "Dopo l'UNESCO, agisco!" contest, an initiative promoted by Regione Piemonte to enhance the wine-growing landscapes of Langhe-Roero and Monferrato included in the World Heritage List from 22 June 2014, with the project "I muri raccontano", thanks to which the story of the small centre of southern Asti region was told through camouflage works on walls and facades of houses.

 The creation of the Promise Corner (L'Angolo della Promessa) has also been of particular interest: inaugurated on 25 September 2018 by spouses of Dutch nationality, the place allows couples who have chosen Fontanile as the wedding venue to leave the imprint of their hands joined on the wall of the former Church of Battuti.